Central Michigan University Athletics

 Game 2

-The bats started hot for the Chippewas in the second game.
-Central Michigan faced the Miami (OH) pitcher at the start of game two who threw the entirety of game one in the circle.
+The bats started hot for Central Michigan in the second game as the Chippewas faced the Miami (OH) pitcher at the start of game two who threw the entirety of game one in the circle.

-London Williams collected her second and third RBI of the day with a double down the left field line as the third batter.
-Angela Petrovitch and Jenna Kuzara scored on the hit, who both reached via base hit of their own to start the bottom half of the inning.
+London Williams collected her second and third RBI of the day with a double down the left field line.
+Angela Petrovitch and Jenna Kuzara scored on the hit.
+Both reached via base hit of their own to start the bottom half of the inning.

-Miami (OH) answered in the top of the second with an RBI double of their own making the score 3-1 in favor of CMU.
+Miami (OH) answered in the top of the second inning with an RBI double, making the score 3-1 in favor of CMU.

-In the bottom of that inning, Williams tossed another RBI onto her total for the day with an RBI single to right center, scoring Cierra Laska.
+In the bottom of that inning, Williams drove in another run with an RBI single to right center, scoring Cierra Laska.
 Grace Koenig also recorded and RBI in the inning as she grounded out to second base and Petrovitch scored on the ball in play.

-A sacrifice fly in the third for the RedHawks made the game 2-5 at the end of the third inning, favoring CMU.
-Another RBI came off the bat of Koenig scored Williams and the Chippewas bumped the lead to four; 6-2.
+A sacrifice fly in the third for the RedHawks cut CMU's lead to 5-2 at the end of the third inning.
+Another RBI came off the bat of Koenig that scored Williams and the Chippewas bumped their lead to four runs at 6-2.

 In the fifth inning, Miami (OH) brought the game within two, with an RBI single to right field and another sacrifice fly.